lukesanantonio/PongPlusMore/README.md

 Ultimate Pong
 =============

-A pong clone with multiplayer written in C++11
+A pong clone with multiplayer written with C++11